July 9, 2019

 Sometimes in reading the Bible, we can search so hard for the deeper meanings of things that we miss the obvious insight sitting on the surface.
 We find ourselves in one of those moments today.

 Remember who Stephen is speaking to?
 Yes, the Sanhedrin.
 Remember those guys?
 Yep, the smartest guys in the room.
 They know the story Stephen tells.
 They know it better than he does.
 They know it forwards and backwards, inside-out and upside down.
 So why is Stephen doing this; telling them what they already know?

 Because this is what we do.
 We remind each other of who God is and who we are and what this is all about by regularly retelling each other our big story.
-In this age of infotainment where next episode and the new season always win, we easily dismiss stories we’ve already heard as re-runs we don’t need to see again.
-That may be ok when it comes to The Walking Dead, but as it relates to the biblical story, we can not possibly tell it, hear it, sing it, preach it, eat it, drink it, enact it and did I say tell it, enough.
+In this age of infotainment where the next episode and the new season always win, we easily dismiss stories we’ve already heard as re-runs we don’t need to see again.
+That may be ok when it comes to (insert your favorite show here), but as it relates to the biblical story, we can not possibly tell it, hear it, sing it, preach it, eat it, drink it, enact it and did I say tell it, enough.

 As my dear friend and biblical Jedi Master, Sandra Richter, regularly says to her students, “Tell the Story and Tell it well!”

 COME HOLY SPIRIT!

 How are you telling the story and the stories of God in your every day life?
 If I asked you to tell me the big story in two minutes or less could you do it?
 Give it a shot.

 P.S.
 You don’t want to miss tomorrow’s episode.
 We will be dealing with Stephen’s storytelling as an act of public worship and spiritual warfare.